Americans turn up heat and Cholula sells for $800 million

 Earlier this month the company teamed up with simplehuman to create a touch-free Cholula dispenser for restaurants or other places that serve the hot sauce, allowing those eating out to bring the heat in relative safety.

-Shares of McCormick, which have hit an all time high this year, rose almost 2% Tuesday.
+Shares of McCormick, which have hit an all time high this year, rose more than 2% Tuesday.